-Dr. Havens graduated from SCNM in 2015 and then completed an NIH/NRSA clinical research fellowship at the University of Washington in Seattle and continued her clinical training as a Resident in Naturopathic Oncology at the Cancer Treatment Centers of America in Philadelphia.
+Dr. Havens graduated from SCNM in 2015 and continued her clinical training as a Resident in Naturopathic Oncology at the Cancer Treatment Centers of America in Philadelphia.
 She specializes in integrative oncology treatment and research.
 Dr. Havens currently practices in Wisconsin and travels back to the SCNM campus every few weeks to see patients here as well.

 Dr. Havens has always been fascinated with cancer and was highly educated on the disease prior to attending SCNM.
 In terms of what drew her to naturopathic medicine she told us, “I knew from a clinical standpoint that there had to be a better way to treat cancer.
 I went to naturopathic medical school specifically to do oncology and was very focused on that from the very beginning.”

 Dr. Havens’ practice focuses on precision complementary and integrative protocols for patients with cancer, informed by genomic analysis and quantitative cellular nutrient status.
 Prior to becoming a naturopathic physician, she received her doctoral training at the University of Virginia in the Department of Molecular and Cancer Biology after which she continued as a researcher specializing in DNA-based molecular diagnostics.
 Her background in cancer biology and genomics, coupled with her training as a naturopathic physician, makes her uniquely qualified to create integrative treatment protocols driven by patient-specific genetic analysis.